jbossdemocentral/dv-gettingstarted/README.md

 **STEP 1:** Clone the Repository and Download Data Virtualization
 -git clone https://github.com/jbossdemocentral/dv-gettingstarted.git
 -Download from jboss.org http://www.jboss.org/products/datavirt/download/
+--You must download and install EAP 6.4 and the EAP 6.4.3 patch as well.
 Put the Data Virutalization Download, jboss-dv-installer-6.1.0.redhat-3.jar, into the software folder

 **STEP 2:** Create and Run Container